Reading

 When preschoolers discover stick swords, our impulse can be to squash them in the name of safety.
 Imaginative Ruby shows us another path, though—one of ants rescued, apples procured, and fictional dragons challenged by a fearless knight, along with a satisfying, friendship-filled ending.
 Bookmark this for sharing each year when talking about using sticks in safe but fun ways.

-Buy it: Ruby’s Sword on Amazon
+Buy it: Ruby’s Sword

-87. Penguin series by Salina Yoon
+92. Penguin series by Salina Yoon (Fiction)

-Penguins Big Adventure Book Series
+Penguins Big Adventure cover

 Amazon

 Penguin had our hearts back with Penguin and Pinecone, one of our favorite tales about the power of friendship that evokes amazing reflections from kids.
 In each subsequent story, Penguin sensitively grapples with a new social-emotional challenge, and we—and our penguin-loving preschoolers—are here for all of them.
+Share them across the year as you move through each season.

-Buy it: Penguin series on Amazon
+Buy it: Penguin series

-Daniel Finds a Poem Book
+Daniel Finds a Poem cover

 Amazon

-Daniel's Good Day Book
+Daniel's Good Day cover

 Amazon

-Buy it: Daniel Finds a Poem and Daniel’s Good Day on Amazon
+Buy it: Daniel Finds a Poem and Daniel’s Good Day

 Amazon